 - On Site Bar

 With Birmingham Snow Hill?
 Railway Station in easy walking distance – connecting you with Birmingham’s airport – staying at this branch of Holiday Inn Express is a great option for convenience fans.
-Even better is awesome areas of the city nearby to explore, with Brindleyplace canal district reachable on foot, too.
+Even better is it’s close to nearby attractions in Birmingham, with Brindleyplace canal district reachable on foot, too.

 This budget hotel in Birmingham offers up a free continental breakfast every morning, served up in its stylish eating space: the Great Room.
 Elsewhere the rooms are contemporary, clean and comfortable, giving you everything pretty much everything you could need out of a hotel.